Roxanne Seeman: Film and television

-For Arif Mardin's All My Friends Are Here album and The Greatest Ears in Town: The Arif Mardin Story companion documentary, Seeman wrote lyrics for Mardin's composition So Blue.
-So Blue features Chaka Khan and David Sanborn.
-The Greatest Ears In Town was screened during the 29th International Istanbul Film Festival in April 2010.
-All My Friends Are Here was released on June 15, 2010.
-The Greatest Ears in Town: The Arif Mardin Story was nominated for a Grammy in 2011 for Best Long Form Video.
+For Arif Mardin's All My Friends Are Here album and The Greatest Ears in Town: The Arif Mardin Story companion documentary released in 2010, Seeman wrote lyrics for Mardin's composition So Blue. featuring Chaka Khan and David Sanborn.

-"Hui Bu Hui (Will We)", recorded by Mainland China recording artist and actor Yang Kun, appears as the theme song of Lost In Panic Cruise, the sequel to Lost In Panic Room.
-The movie premiered on Mainland China October 27, 2011.
-Yangkun, actor and singer, appears in the movie and the music video.
+"Hui Bu Hui (Will We)" written by Seeman and performed by lead actor Yang Kun appears as the theme song of the Mainland China thriller Lost In Panic Cruise released October 27, 2011.

 Seeman's songs appeared in the 2012 Nickelodeon television series Hollywood Heights.

-Seeman and Riccardo Cocciante wrote "When Love Calls Your Name" for The Voice of Italy finalist Elhaida Dani.
-A videoclip of the recording session for "When Love Calls Your Name" by Elhaida Dani with Riccardo Cocciante, "Coach" (Judge") and producer, was posted at the Rai Television site, and the song was made available at iTunes Italy for voters.
-During the May 30, 2013 finale show of The Voice of Italy, Elhaida Dani performed "When Love Calls Your Name".
-When it was announced that Elhaida Dani wins as The Voice of Italy, Riccardo Cocciante joins Dani on stage and she sings, with Riccardo Cocciante alongside, an emotional reprise performance of "When Love Calls Your Name".
+Seeman and Riccardo Cocciante wrote "When Love Calls Your Name" for The Voice of Italy winner Elhaida Dan, who performed the song on the May 30, 2013 finale show.
+Cocciante joined Dani on stage, performing an emotional reprise of "When Love Calls Your Name".

 "Qing Chun Dou" by Rainie Yang appears in Netflix Marvel's Daredevil, season 2, episode 1.
 "Qing Chun Dou" is the Mandarin language version of "Tick Tock (Beat The Clock)", written by Seeman - Ludvigsen - Fossheim.